FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Bookmarked by %s players=%s is the number of players.
 This appears above the bookmark star in a game that has been bookmarked.
 Example: http://lichess.org/analyse/vyvcbk8s

 View in full size=Clicking one of these small boards brings you to the game's unique page.
-This is the title text (what you see when you hover the mouse over) of the small chess boards dotted around the site.
+This is the mouseover text of the small chess boards dotted around the site.
 These small boards are most prominent in the "Games" pages (http://lichess.org/games).

 Sign out=Clicking this signs you out of your lichess profile.
 This is part of the profile drop-down menu on the top of every page when you are signed in to an account.